RituRajSingh878/Multithreading-Server/README.md

 ```console
 local/Multithreading-Server:~$ ./server  8080 10 50
  ```
- After giving this command local server is running inside your computer.
-Now You have to run clint server withiut closing this server so open a new terminal in the same director and run the following command.
+ After giving this command, local server is running inside your computer.
+Now You have to run a clint server without closing this server so open a new terminal in the same directory and run the following command.
 ```console
 local/Multithreading-Server:~$ ./client 127.0.0.1 8080 50
 [output] Result is 500